Abysmal Torment: Omnicide (2008–2010)

 The band recorded their 3rd and highly anticipated album, Omnicide, this time at SpineSplitter Studios.
 In addition, they appeared in a number of European shows and also headlined the Hellvetia Festival in Switzerland.
 Omnicide was then released and distributed worldwide under Brutal Bands in April 2009.
 The band embarked on a second European Tour in 2009 supporting the release of Omnicide together with Insidious Discrepancy and Cerebral Bore.
 During this period, Abysmal Torment played what some consider to be their best shows to date at the NRW Deathfest in Germany with Sinister and Ghoul, Meh Suff metal-fest in Switzerland together with Belphegor and Debauchery and the Way of Darkness festival in Germany, together with death metal bands such as Cannibal Corpse, Vader, Marduk, Dying Fetus and Malevolent Creation.
 In 2010 the band also performed at various European Festivals, namely the renowned Open Air Deathfest in Hunxe, Germany and Neurotic Deathfest in the Netherlands in 2010.

 On 17 August 2010, Abysmal Torment received the news that former drummer Wayne Vella died in an accident at his place of work.
 He was featured on all three Abysmal Torment releases.
 The band immediately issued a statement on their official pages confirming the tragedy;

 Today is a sad day for us all.
-Unfortunately we have lost our brother Wayne Vella (Drummer in Abysmal Torment from 2001–2008) who had just turned 25.
+Unfortunately we have lost our brother Wayne Vella (Drummer in Abysmal Torment from 2001 to 2008) who had just turned 25.
 He will be remembered by us as a great friend & excellent drummer.
 We will never forget the great times we shared together & all the awesome experiences.
 May he rest in peace... & hope he is in a better place.
 Condolences to all his loved ones!
 Much respect, Abysmal Torment!